-TREATMENT FOR SUBSTANCE USE AND MENTAL HEALTH
+TREATMENT FOR YOUR MENTAL HEALTH NEEDS

-Meridian Advanced Psychiatry is the only provider in the Treasure Valley offering a complete diagnostic clinic for ADHD.
+MAP is the only provider in the Treasure Valley offering a complete diagnostic clinic for ADHD.
 Our evaluation and treatment recommendations are informed by objective computerized testing, brainwave monitoring, and genetic panels.
 Our providers are the only ADHD-CCSP certified providers in Idaho.
 This all leads to more accurate diagnoses, more customized treatment options, and better outcomes for you and your loved ones.

 In network with: